BEHAVIOURAL ACCOUNTABILITY: The Neglected “Middle Child” of Performance Management (PART 1)

 By Tony Ragoonanan

 Last week, I had the pleasure of joining the Caribbean Connect team on an eye-opening sailing experience.
 Our experienced instructor, Bastien, explained and demonstrated, with our involvement (so there was work involved!!), all the details of what goes into the process of sailing whether it is a competitive or non-competitive event.
-I swear, if I knew a sail was so hard to pull up, I would have eaten some more protein for breakfast!!
+But, my goodness, I never realized a sail was so heavy!!
 Nevertheless, it was an enjoyable experience and one that we all learned a lot from.

 Here are some of the key takeaways that emerged for me: